cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 • Popular combo

-The strongest upselling happens before staff say a word.
+The strongest upselling often happens before staff say a word.

-Menus should be easy to read from a distance and show upgrades visually rather than with long descriptions.
+Menus should be easy to read from a distance.
+They should show upgrades clearly without long descriptions.

 Use photos instead of text

-Images of large sizes, premium toppings or colourful products do more than words ever can.
+Images of larger sizes, premium toppings, or colourful products do more than words ever can.

 Highlight popular choices